evmos-stayking-house/interchain-app/README.md

    - Batch should happen once every ~2 days or so to avoid hitting the max unbonding entries
      - EVMOS unbonding period = 14 days
      - Max unbonding entries = 7

+[Execution]

+`sworker serve subscribe-delegation` will subscribe to delegation events at a specific contract address.